-- Related Post –
+- Related Post – Inside MGM casino

 A Change of Leadership

 Mike Mathis worked on the MGM Springfield project for this past year and a half.
 Now, he’s been reassigned to serve as MGM Resorts’ senior vice president of business development.
-The new president and COO in Springfield is now Chris Kelley.
+The new president and COO in Springfield are now Chris Kelley.
 Mr. Kelley has held high-level jobs at casinos in San Diego, Detroit, and Northfield Park outside Cleveland.

 Connecticut’s Casino Loyalty – The Trouble With Massachusetts Casino Revenue